pyeatt/ebnf2tikz/README.md

 Trying to get TikZ to do all of the work to lay out complex diagrams was a nightmare.
 It does not do recursive structures well.
 I put in some effort, then gave up and decided to go another direction.
-Ebnf2TikZ does all of the layout, and just uses TikZ to do the drawing.
+I now have ebnf2TikZ do all of the layout, and just use TikZ to do the drawing.
-This does mean that it needs some information from LaTeX about how big the basic nodes are.
-This means that you have to run ebnf2tikz, then LaTeX, then ebnf2tikz again, then LaTeX again.
+This does mean that ebnf2tikz needs some information from LaTeX about how big the basic nodes are.
+Therefore, you have to run ebnf2tikz, then LaTeX, then ebnf2tikz again, then LaTeX again.

 I have written it so that
 you can: